Finite and Infinite Games

 Douglas Adams, The Hitch-Hiker’s Guide to the Galaxy.

-Carse was a religious studies professor with an aphoristic style, in the habit of saying things like:
+Carse, who died in 2020, wrote with an affected aphoristic style, so is not an easy read.
+He was in the habit of saying things like:

 “… if you are the genius of what you say to me, I am the genius of what I hear you say.
 What you say originally I can hear only originally.
 As you surrender the sound on your lips, I surrender the sound in my ear.”